vigneshsweekaran/vigneshsweekaran.github.io/content/gitlab-cicd/tutorials/how-to-install-gitlab-runner-using-helm-chart.md

-## how to install Gitlab runner in kubernetes using Helm chart
+## How to install Gitlab runner in kubernetes using Helm chart

 ##### Create a namespace
 ```